 What is the purpose of a methodology that was fused from the intricate, violent history of human civilisation within a modern society that strives for peace?

-Something I’ve found myself wondering for a while—Why is there a lack of intelligent discussion pieces on masculinity or what it means to be a man in modern times?
+Something I’ve found myself wondering for a while—Why is there a lack of intelligent discussion pieces on masculinity?
 Feel free to look for such discussions online.
 The results can be ruthless—unrelenting digital trench warfare between various men and feminists who strive to gain territory for their respective opinion.
 And make no mistake, as our society continues to evolve and traditional gender roles begin to perish, the underlying concept of what it means to be a man moving forward couldn’t be more important.

 Why do I say that you ask?
 Because masculinity is a set of attributes made up of both biologically-created and socially-created factors; and today, those social factors are being picked apart, challenged and redefined by academia, politics and left-wing media.
 This isn’t a problem in itself—as I for one am happy for masculinity to be under the spotlight if there can be an honest debate about it.
 But finding such a platform can be difficult to say the least.